 Each SAS shall allocate an EIRP limit to a CBSD (unless otherwise limited by the CBSD’s radio capabilities or requested EIRP) such that the mean of the interference contribution of the CBSD for every qualifying protected point for every protected entity is allowed by the SAS to be at least (1/Np,ch) of the allowable interference protection level for the given CBSD’s most constraining applicable protected point.
 Specifically, the EIRP limit shall be assigned by the SAS such that the interference contribution is no less than minp(Qp,ch/Np,ch), where Qp,ch is the total allowable interference protection level for protected point p and frequency range ch, reduced by sum of all the modest remainders of interference margin that SAS Administrators agree to reserve.

 When allowing CBSD grants to exceed these 1/Np,ch limits, the SAS shall use an allocation procedure for all CBSDs it manages producing substantially similar results to the Iterative Allocation Process (IAP) defined below.
-Substantially similar is defined to mean that the resulting allocations are within a reasonable tolerance of results of the Iterative Allocation Process, with that tolerance limit to be determined as part of the testing and certification process.
+Substantially similar is defined to mean that the resulting allocations are within a reasonable tolerance of results of the IAP, with that tolerance limit to be determined as part of the test and certification specifications.

-SASs may collaborate to modify the IAP to provide for a modest remainder of interference margin to enable ease of operations in the midst of CBSD deployment, and to create a regular schedule for execution of the Iterative Allocation Process.
-The limits on how large this modest remainder of interference margin may be for each SAS, how it will be consistently applied by all SASs, and how the associated testing and certification process will be applied will be defined by a SAS operational agreement.
-Any further revisions to, or use by the SAS of allocation methods different from, the Iterative Allocation Process, including grouping of protection points to perform the processing efficiently, are FFS and shall be made consistently by SASs and publicly disclosed.
+SASs may collaborate to modify the IAP to provide for a modest remainder of interference margin to enable ease of operations during CBSD deployment, and to create a coordinated schedule for execution of the IAP.
+The limits on how large this modest remainder of interference margin may be for each SAS, how it will be consistently applied by all SASs, and how the associated testing and certification process will be defined by a SAS administrator’s operational agreement.
+Any further revisions to, or use by the SAS of allocation methods different from, the IAP, including grouping of protection points to improve processing efficiently, are FFS and shall be made consistently by SASs and publicly disclosed.

 Subject to agreements (beyond the scope of this specification) between the SAS Administrator and the CBSD Users comprising an Interference Margin Group (IMG), SASs may allow CBSD grants to exceed individual interference margin allowances when all of the following conditions are satisfied: